What North Myrtle Beach Homeowners Don't See Before Pest Problems Start

 - Increased insect activity outside the home

-- Small piles of dirt or debris near foundations
+- Small piles of dirt or debris near the foundation

 - Faint scratching sounds in walls or ceilings